 Joe, this is Bill Burkett again.

-Uh here, Lucy, give me the memo.
+Here, Lucy, give me the memo.

 I got all kinds of memos.

-Bush went A-Wall in Vietnam.
+Bush went AWOL in Vietnam.

-Uh uh Bin Laden in Ohio, and here's a hot one.
+And here's a hot one.

 Bush is rigging the lottery in New Mexico.

-Uh, did I ever tell you about my trips to Cambodia in 1968?
+Did I ever tell you about my trips to Cambodia in 1968?

-I tell you what, it's seared in my head.
+I'll tell you what, it's seared in my head.

 Seared in my head.

-Damn Nixon.
+Damn, Nixon.

 Call me back.

-Uh uh, I think they're listening in again.
+I think they're listening in again.

 Hello, Joe.